auric858/EnerVision/README.md

 # **⚡ EnerVisionAI – Smart Energy Consumption Predictor**

-EnerVision is an AI-powered web app that predicts hourly, daily, and monthly energy consumption based on key electrical and environmental parameters.
+EnerVisionAI is an AI-powered web app that predicts hourly, daily, and monthly energy consumption based on key electrical and environmental parameters.
 It also estimates cost and CO₂ emissions, providing an interactive dashboard and downloadable PDF reports.
 **(Link:https://enervisionai.streamlit.app/)**
 # Author